Tringale shoots 66 to top crowded 3M Open leaderboard

 BLAINE, Minn.
+(AP) — The third round of the 3M Open was filled with shots into the rough and the water around the 18th green, and sometimes both.

+Cameron Tringale stayed out of trouble that so many others didn’t Saturday — and took the lead into the final round.

-(AP) — Cameron Tringale made a short par putt on the treacherous par-5 18th hole at the 3M Open for a 5-under 66 and a one-stroke lead Saturday over Gary Woodland and Maverick McNealy.
+Tringale made a short par putt on the treacherous par-5 18th hole for a 5-under 66 and a one-stroke advantage over Gary Woodland and Maverick McNealy.

+“I drove it pretty well and gave myself some looks that I capitalized on,” said Tringale, who is winless on the PGA Tour.
+“I really just saved my tail quite a few times with the putter,”

 Tringale, who tied for third last year at the TPC Twin Cities, eagled the par-5 12th and had three birdies in a bogey-free round.
-Winless on the PGA Tour, the 33-year-old topped the crowded leaderboard at 12-under 201.
+The 33-year-old topped the crowded leaderboard at 12-under 201.
+In an interview with reporters afterward, he quickly recalled that he birdied the 18th in the final round of the 2020 edition of the 3M Open, without fans during the COVID-19 pandemic.

 Woodland overcame a double bogey on No. 1 with birdies on five of his next six holes in a 67.
 McNealy had a bogey-free 68.